10 Best Amazon PPC Tools To Maximize Sales in 2026

 • Steeper learning curve for full toolset

-3. Jungle Scout: Scaling Complex Campaigns
+3. Jungle Scout: Best for Scaling Campaigns With Market Intelligence Built-In

 Jungle Scout is a full Amazon seller intelligence platform that also offers PPC tools through its Advertising Analytics module and Cobalt Ad Accelerator.